-- a required course specific to multicultural issues - multicultural/gender issues covered in course work throughout the curriculum - practical experiences with clients from a variety of cultures and backgrounds
+- A required course specific to multicultural issues - Multicultural/gender issues covered in course work throughout the curriculum - Practical experiences with clients from a variety of cultures and backgrounds - Faculty with interests in international issues

-An individualized doctoral plan of study is developed for each student consisting of courses in required psychological foundations as well as courses and field experiences in the doctoral core curriculum.
+An individualized doctoral plan of study is developed for each student consisting of courses in required psychological foundations as well as courses and field experiences in the required core curriculum.
 Academic progress is monitored throughout the program and feedback is provided to each student periodically.